uglyog/webmachine-rust/README.md

 ## Missing Features

-Currently the following features have not been implemented:
+Currently, the following features from webmachine-ruby have not been implemented:

-- Visual debugger (like Webmachine-Ruby)
+- Visual debugger
 - Streaming response bodies
--

 ## Implementation Deficiencies: